ZjemCiBabcie/ZPI/README.md

 # Monitoring driver behaviour using smartphone sensors.
+Full project documentation is available only in Polish.

 ## Created as a part of team project 'ZPI'.
 ### Technologies:
 * Python